LawrenceLoz/FormulaShare-DX/README.md

 ### Create FormulaShare rule record
 From the Setup menu, type "Custom Metadata Types" and click "Manage Records" for FormulaShare Rule.
 Each of the custom metadata records are the settings for a single rule.
 The following fields define the setup of each rule:
 * **Name** and **Label**: Add something to distinguish this rule from others
-* **Shared Object**: The API name (including "__c") of the object with records to be shared.
+* **Shared Object**: Select the object with records to be shared.
 Object must be set to Private (for Read or Edit access levels) or Public Read Only (for Edit access level), and must support sharing - child objects in a master-detail relationship and some standard objects do not support independent sharing rules
-* **Shared To Field**: The API name (including "__c") of the field on the object above which identifies who to share records with.
+* **Shared To Field**: Select the field on the object which identifies who to share records with.
 The field can return either the Salesforce 15 or 18 character Id of the entity to be shared to, or the role or group name (developer name) when the rule provides this sharing
-* **Shared_To_Field_Type__c**: Either "Id" or "Name", depending on return type of the Shared To Field
+* **Shared_To_Field_Type**: Either "Id" or "Name", depending on return type of the Shared To Field
 * **Share With**: The type of entity this rule should share with.
 Options are "Users", "Roles", "Roles and Internal Subordinates" and "Public Groups"
 * **Sharing Reason**: For custom objects, the "Reason Name" of the sharing reason related to the rule
 * **Access Level**: Set to Read or Edit